 - Smoking leads to tissue damage through rapid vascular aging.

-- Tobacco use also suppresses immune response.
+- Tobacco use hinders tissue healing and suppresses the immune response.

 - As people age, tobacco use may negatively affect balance and lead to reduced strength.